JanuaryLabs/serverize/src/pages/guides/bun.md

 ### Project Structure

-Once you've finished adding the required files, your project should contain the following files:
+Once you've finished adding the required files, your project should look like this:

 ```
 .